 Azure Backup - Automation updates - 2021

-Over the last year, Azure Backup has released multiple enhancements to its programmatic interfaces, enabling you to achieve efficiencies at scale and reduce human error.
+Over the last year, Azure Backup has released multiple enhancements to its programmatic interfaces which enables you to achieve efficiencies at scale and reduce human error.
 Take advantage of these key enhancements below, along with resources to help you get started.

-- General availability of recovery services CLI: The CLI commands for Azure Backup are now generally available, as they have now been updated to make use of the latest CLI standards.
-There are no breaking changes introduced, and you can continue to use the commands in the same way as you did during the public preview period.
-Alternatively, you can make use of enhancements in the parameter set (for example, the ability to use ARM IDs directly in commands) to simplify their script authoring experience.
+- General Availability of Recovery Services CLI: The CLI commands for Azure Backup are now generally available, as they have now been updated to make use of latest CLI standards.
+There are no breaking changes introduced, and you can continue to use the commands in the same way as was done during the public preview period.
+Alternatively, you can make use of enhancements in the parameter set (for example, the ability to directly use ARM IDs in commands) to simplify their script authoring experience.

 - PS/CLI support for Backup Vault workloads: Azure Backup now has PowerShell and CLI support for the workloads supported by Backup vaults, i.e., Azure Databases for PostgreSQL Server, Azure Blobs, Azure Disks.

-Refer to the automation landing page to get started on setting up automation for your backups.
+Refer to the automation landing pageto get started with setting up automation for your backups.